python/devguide/devcycle.rst

 Repository Release Manager Role Policy
 --------------------------------------

-Release Managers for :ref:`in-development <indevbranch>` and :ref:`maintenance
+Release Managers for :ref:`in-development <indevbranch>`, :ref:`maintenance
-<maintbranch>` Python releases are granted Administrator privileges on the
+<maintbranch>`, and :ref:`security mode <secbranch>` Python releases are
-repository.
-Once a release branch has entered :ref:`security mode <secbranch>` or :ref:`end-of-life <eolbranch>`, the Release Manager for that branch is removed as an Administrator and granted sole privileges (out side of repository administrators) to merge changes to that branch.
+granted Administrator privileges on the repository.
+Once a release branch has entered :ref:`end-of-life <eolbranch>`, the Release Manager for that branch is removed as an Administrator and granted sole privileges (out side of repository administrators) to merge changes to that branch.